orientechnologies/orientdb-docs/release/3.0/What-is-new-in-OrientDB-3.0.md

 ### Support streaming of query result set

+In V 3.0 we re-designed the binary protocol and the ResultSet API to support streaming on query result sets.
+This means:

+- lower latency in query execution
+- much smaller footprint of query result sets, both on the server and on the client
+- (if you are a Java developer) a new, modern Java 8 API based on Streams to manipulate query result sets

 ### Integration with Tinker Pop 3.x

 OrientDB v3.0 is compliant with TinkerPop 3.x through an external plugin.